blndgs/ERCs/ERCS/erc-post_execution_4337_validation.md

 Selective Validation
 Implementers can design their validation logic to execute conditionally based on the specific requirements of the user operation.
 Similar to the `executeUserOp` 4-byte selector within the calldata, the 4-byte selector of the `validatePostExecution` within calldata signals the EntryPoint to call it.
 This approach ensures that the additional validation gas is only consumed when necessary rather than as a blanket requirement for all operations.

-Mitigation of DoS Risks
-The potential for increased gas consumption to be exploited for DoS attacks is addressed through:

 ## Copyright